webpy/webpy.github.com/tutorial3.md

 ## User authentication

-Note: This example is insecure!

-TODO: Secure authentication

-User authentication is always needed when you want to provide anything user specific.
-Sessions keep track of the current visit but they will not allow you to identify a user.
+This is an example of user authentication using a session cookie, the most common method.
 Most often user authentication is done by providing functions to login and logout a user.
 Additionally, users often are able to register or delete their account.

 ### Complete code